-As part of the Commonwealth–State Disability Agreement (see “Legislation and definition” in Understanding disability and the law), the Disability Standards for Accessible Public Transport and Guidelines Standards became law on 23 October 2002.
-The Transport Standards set out a 20-year timetable by which almost all public transport will become accessible to people with a disability: 25% must be accessible within five years, 55% within 10 years, 90% within 15 years and 100% within 20 years.
+As part of the Commonwealth–State Disability Agreement (see “Legislation and definitions” in Understanding disability and the law), the Disability Standards for Accessible Public Transport and Guidelines Standards became law on 23 October 2002.
+The Transport Standards set out a 20-year timetable by which almost all public transport will become accessible to people with a disability: 25 per cent must be accessible within five years, 55 per cent within 10 years, 90 per cent within 15 years and 100 per cent within 20 years.

 This does not mean that public transport providers have no present obligation to provide disability access.
 For example, failure of a bus company to provide an accessible bus service may be challenged under the EO Act or the DDA.
 The bus company would usually rely on the defence of “unjustifiable hardship” or “reasonable manner of providing services” discussed above.

 The standards also allow equivalent access.
 Equivalent access is a process, often involving the provision of direct assistance, under which an operator or provider is permitted to vary the equipment or facilities that give access as long as an equivalent standard of amenity, availability, comfort, convenience, dignity, price and safety is maintained.

 Transportation that is chartered privately needs to comply with access requirements under the EO Act and DDA prohibition against discrimination in the provision of transportation, or goods and services.